JKeyRandom/ps4-linux-initramfs-batocera/README.md

 - No manual partitioning required

+- Manual updates: Copy the new version of Batocera PS4 and the sha256 file to the "SHARE/batocera/" partition or directly via Samba to the root directory and rename to "batocera_update.tar.xz" and batocera_update.tar.xz.sha256.
+Then restart to perform the update without losing the data on the SHARE partition.

 ## 🧱 OverlayFS-based Boot (Batocera-style)

 - Boots the system using overlayfs, just like official Batocera